V-Sekai/manuals/decisions/20241218-will-o-wisp-proto-avatar.md

 This proposal outlines a two-phase approach:

-Phase 1: Firefly Enhancement: New users will join the wider community as a firefly.
+Phase 1: Will-o-Wisp Enhancement: New users will join the wider community as a will-o-wisp.
 This provides an immediate sense of community and introduces basic movement controls in a 3D space.
-Enhance the firefly experience with:
+Enhance the will-o-wisp experience with:

-- Interactive Elements: Introduce a firefly body that reacts to user inputs such as movement, voice audio, and animation gestures.
+- Interactive Elements: Introduce a will-o-wisp body that reacts to user inputs such as movement, voice audio, and animation gestures.
 For example:
-  - The firefly could change color or emit light patterns based on the user's voice pitch and volume.
+  - The will-o-wisp could change color or emit light patterns based on the user's voice pitch and volume.
   - Perform specific animations in response to facial expressions.
   - Incorporate face visemes and face shapes to reflect the user's speech and emotional expressions.
   - Provide visual mock-ups to illustrate these interactions.
 - Voice Chat: Enable voice chat to facilitate communication and interaction among new users (code implementation with audio integration).

-Phase 2: Avatar Emergence: The firefly experience gradually transitions towards avatar customization and personalization.
+Phase 2: Avatar Emergence: The will-o-wisp experience gradually transitions towards avatar customization and personalization.

-- Proto-Avatar Customization: Introduce basic shape variations for the fireflies (code implementation with visual mock-ups).
+- Proto-Avatar Customization: Introduce basic shape variations for the will-o-wisps (code implementation with visual mock-ups).
 - Chrysalis Chamber: Create a dedicated space where users can experiment with proto-avatar customizations and preview future avatar options (level design and UI/UX design).

 ## The Benefits

 - Engaging Onboarding: Provides a fun and unique first experience.
-- Community Building: The shared firefly experience fosters a sense of belonging and encourages interaction.
+- Community Building: The shared will-o-wisp experience fosters a sense of belonging and encourages interaction.
 - Gradual Introduction: Eases users into the concepts of avatar customization and the larger V-Sekai world.
 - Increased Retention: A captivating initial experience can improve user retention.

 ## The Downsides

 - Development Time: Implementing the proposed features will require dedicated development resources.
-- Technical Challenges: Creating a seamless and performant firefly experience may present technical hurdles.
+- Technical Challenges: Creating a seamless and performant will-o-wisp experience may present technical hurdles.
-- User Expectations: Managing user expectations about the transition from fireflies to full avatars is important.
+- User Expectations: Managing user expectations about the transition from will-o-wisps to full avatars is important.

 ## The Road Not Taken

 We considered directly starting users with avatar creation, but this could be overwhelming.
-The firefly experience provides a gentler introduction to the 3D environment and social aspects of V-Sekai.
+The will-o-wisp experience provides a gentler introduction to the 3D environment and social aspects of V-Sekai.

 ## The Infrequent Use Case

-Users who prefer to immediately jump into avatar creation could be provided with an option to skip the firefly experience.
+Users who prefer to immediately jump into avatar creation could be provided with an option to skip the will-o-wisp experience.

 ## Why is it in Core and done by us?